torvalds/linux/Documentation/bpf/kfuncs.rst

 The KF_RET_NULL flag is used to indicate that the pointer returned by the kfunc may be NULL.
-Hence, it forces the user to do a NULL check on the pointer returned from the kfunc before making use of it (dereferencing or passing to another helper).
+Hence, it forces the user to do a NULL check on the pointer returned from the kfunc before making use of it (dereferencing or passing to aanalther helper).
 This flag is often used in pairing with KF_ACQUIRE flag, but both are orthogonal to each other.

 2.4.3 KF_RELEASE flag